scalar-labs/scalar-kubernetes/docs/K8sLogCollectionGuide.md

 #### Setup Prometheus Metrics

-By default, the Prometheus servicemonitor is created, you can disabled it by setting `fluent_activate_metrics` to `no` in vars
+By default, the Prometheus service monitor is created, you can disable it by setting `fluent_activate_metrics` to `no` in vars.

 ## Deploy Prometheus

-Now let's deploy to Fluentbit component inside Kubernetes
+Now let's deploy to Fluentbit component inside Kubernetes.

 ```console
 cd ${SCALAR_K8S_HOME}/operation